ucsf-wynton/wynton-website-hpc/docs/hpc/about/citation.md

 # How to Cite

+## Publication Acknowledgement
+If you'd like to acknowledge Wynton in your publication, you are welcome to use this sample verbiage:

+Portions of this work were performed on the Wynton HPC Co-Op cluster, which is supported by UCSF research faculty and UCSF institutional funds.
+The authors wish to thank the UCSF Wynton team for their ongoing technical support of the Wynton environment.

 ## Grant Applications

 Below are a few examples on how to give details on the {{ site.cluster.name }} environment in a grant application.  _The node, CPU, and GPU core counts are updated on a regular basis._